HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 )
 }}

-18% of websites have at least one link with role="button" (slightly down from 21% in 2022).
+18% of websites have at least one link with `role="button"` (slightly down from 21% in 2022).
 While adding an ARIA role can inform assistive technologies about an element's purpose, it doesn't make the element function like its native counterpart.
 This discrepancy can lead to issues with keyboard navigation since links and buttons have different behaviors.
 For example, links are not activated by the space key, whereas buttons are.

 ### Using the presentation role

-When an element is assigned the role="presentation", it loses its inherent semantics, along with those of its required child elements (e.g., list items within a `<ul>`, or rows and cells within a table).
-For instance, applying role="presentation" to a parent `<table>` or `<ul>` element will propagate this role to its child elements, causing them to lose their table or list semantics.
+When an element is assigned the `role="presentation"`, it loses its inherent semantics, along with those of its required child elements (e.g., list items within a `<ul>`, or rows and cells within a table).
+For instance, applying `role="presentation"` to a parent `<table>` or `<ul>` element will propagate this role to its child elements, causing them to lose their table or list semantics.

-Removing semantics with role="presentation" means the element only has visual presence and its structure is not recognized by assistive technologies, making it difficult for screen readers to convey the information.
+Removing semantics with `role="presentation"` means the element only has visual presence and its structure is not recognized by assistive technologies, making it difficult for screen readers to convey the information.

 {{ figure_markup(
-  caption='Of desktop sites and 39.3% of mobile sites have at least one role="presentation".', content="40.2%", classes="big-number",
+  caption='Of desktop sites and 39% of mobile sites have at least one `role="presentation"`.', content="40%", classes="big-number",
   sheets_gid="514880281",
   sql_file="common_aria_role.sql"